Information Services and Disabled Users

 - Accessible PCs around campus with specialist software and hardware installed, e.g. ZoomText magnifier, JAWS, ergonomic keyboards and mice.

-- Three dedicated Accessible Study Rooms on the first floor of the Main Library with accessible PCs, Brailler, scanners, MyReader CCTV and adjustable height desks.
+- Three dedicated Accessible Study Rooms on the first floor of the Main Library and two at the Norren and Kenneth Murray Library with accessible PCs, Brailler, scanners, MyReader CCTV and adjustable height desks.

 - USB sticks loaded with various assistive software can be borrowed from all library helpdesks.